Big 12 Championship: Oklahoma over Oklahoma State

 Defensively, the Mountaineers should make an improvement to an average defense last year getting most of their starters back.
 Another Alabama transfer Vandarius Cowan will look to impact the defense along with DL Darius Stills and safety Tykee Smith.
 The corner position is young and questionable after losing both starters from last year.

 Final Outlook: I think Jarret Doege holds onto the starting quarterback role and the Mountaineers continue to be competitive in head coach Neal Brown’s second season.
-A bowl game should be looked at as a succesfull progression for this program.
+However, it is too challenging of a road to finish in the middle of the Big 12.

 10. Kansas Jayhawks